nguy0907/group12-Calendar-App/README.md

 ### public folder
-The public folder contains the HTML and CSS pages to be served as the frontend.
+The public folder contains the HTML and CSS pages to be served as the frontend. mainPage.js in the public folder contains the javascript code for main.html.
+Other html pages have their scripts embedded.

 ### package/package-lock
 The package.json and package-lock.json files contain configuration data for the application and a list of package dependencies required